Editor’s Note: This marketing infographic is part of our 25 part series.

-Making a tasty pizza can be quite the ordeal, especially if you’re missing the mark with the first pizza dough toss.
+Making a pizza can be quite an ordeal.
+Especially if you miss the mark with the first pizza dough toss.

-In the same way a chef masters his pizza making, having a strategic PPC performance plan in place can help you gather the right ingredients, follow the right order of steps, and produce an ideal end result.
+A strategic PPC performance plan can help you in the same way a chef becomes a master pizza maker.
+You gather the right ingredients, follow the right order of steps, and produce an ideal end result.

-Today, we’ve partnered up with Marin Software to bring you the AdWords Performance Pizza, with eight useful performance improvements you can start implementing today.
+Today, we’ve partnered up with Marin Software to bring you the Google Ads Performance Ideas Pizza.
+We’ve got eight useful performance improvements you can start implementing today.

-Although conducting research can be a tedious process, doing your due diligence can be worthwhile especially when it comes to using AdWords research tools and PPC spy tools.
+Yes, conducting research can be a tedious process.
+But doing your due diligence can be worthwhile, especially when it comes to using Google Ads research tools and PPC spy tools.

-Warning: Most people use AdWords research and spy tools all wrong.
-They use AdWords Keyword Planner and PPC spy tools to apply the research to averages.
+Warning: Most people use Google Ads research and spy tools all wrong.
+They use Google Ads Keyword Planner and PPC spy tools to apply the research to averages.

 Applying your research to averages, like average CPCs and average conversion rates, is something you don’t want to do.

-Here’s why: When we conducted original research on the effectiveness of AdWords Keyword Planner, we found that in the CPC bid prices were actually more expensive than what our clients were paying for those keywords.
-Whaaat…
+Here’s why.
+We conducted original research on the effectiveness of Google Ads Keyword Planner, and we found that in the CPC bid prices were actually more expensive than what our clients were paying for those keywords.

-Do This Instead: Apply your Adwords and PPC research to focus on expansion opportunities to increase conversions for search and display.
+Do This Instead: Apply your Google Ads and PPC research to focus on expansion opportunities to increase conversions for search and display.

 Use your new research findings for things like: